sakshamj74/News_classification/README.md

 # Deployment Using Flask To Heroku

- app1.py is the main flask app file model.pkl is the traiined model tf1.pkl cantains the saved vocubalary for the trained model
+ - app1.py is the main flask app file
+ - model.pkl is the saved trained model
+ - tf1.pkl cantains the saved vocubalary for the trained model

-#Technologies Used-
+# Technologies Used

- Flask
+- Flask
- Pyhton
+- Pyhton
- NLP
+- NLP
- Heroku
+- Heroku
- scikit-learn
+- scikit-learn